5pirit5eal/swim-rag/.clinerules/epcc.md

     - **Execute the `.clinerules/work-task.md` for THAT specific task.** This includes marking it complete, documenting decisions/challenges *for that task* in the task list's Implementation Plan, noting relevant files *for that task*, and identifying any new sub-tasks emerging from it.
 - **Transition:** When all planned coding and tasks from the list (for the current scope) are complete, inform the user and proceed to **COMMIT & DOCUMENT Phase**.

-### E. COMMIT & DOCUMENT Phase (Node E, E1, E1_InvokeTaskExecuteFinal, E1_UpdateProjectDocs, E2, E3, E4 in diagram)
+### E. COMMIT & DOCUMENT Phase (Node E, E1, E2, E3, E4 in diagram)

 - **Objective:** Finalize code, update, and commit all code and relevant documentation including the task list and broader project docs.
+- **AI Action (E1):**
+  - Promt User to switch to PLAN Mode.
-- **AI Action (E1):** Begin final documentation updates.
+  - Begin final documentation updates.
-- **Final Task List Update (E1_InvokeTaskExecuteFinal):**
+- **MEMORY BANK Update (E1):**
   - State: "Let's integrate our completed task list into the MEMORY BANK documents using the EXECUTE TASK rule."
-  - **Execute relevant parts of `.clinerules/work-task.md` again.** This might involve removing the task file and updating parts of the MEMORY BANK documents described in `.clinerules/memory.md`.
+  - **Modify relevant documents mentioned in `.clinerules/memory.md`.** This might involve removing the task file and updating parts of the MEMORY BANK documents described in `.clinerules/memory.md`.
-- **Update General Project Docs (E1_UpdateProjectDocs):**
+- **Update General Project Docs (E2):**
-  - Prompt: "Now that the main work is done and the MEMORY BANK is updated, do we need to update any general project documentation like READMEs or Changelogs based on this feature/fix?"
+  - State: "Now that the main work is done and the MEMORY BANK is updated, lets update other general project documentation like API Documentation or Changelogs based on this feature/fix"
+- **User Review (C3)**
   - Assist or perform updates as instructed.
 - **AI Action (E3, E4):**
   - Confirm code with user
-  - Prompt the user to commit the code using the git cli
+  - Prompt the user to commit the code using the git cli (e.g. `git add --all && git commit -m "feat: ..."`)
   - If applicable, prompt the user to create a Pull-Request
+    - **If PR requested** Draft a PR summary
+    - **If PR rejected** Crack a joke fitting the request.
-- **Transition:** The cycle is complete.
+- **Transition:** Transition to the final steps of the EPCC cycle

 ### F. End: EPCC Cycle Complete (Node F in diagram)

-- Confirm with the user that the entire process for this problem/feature is satisfactorily complete.
 - Summarize the steps taken in this EPCC cycle.

 This integrated protocol provides a robust framework, ensuring that strategic planning (EPCC) is seamlessly connected with granular task management.
 Remember to explicitly mention when you are switching to or referencing the sub-protocols (`.clinerules/create-task.md` and `.clinerules/work-task.md`).